| Title: | Quantile-Frequency Analysis (QFA) of Time Series and Spline Quantile Regression (SQR) |

 if |

-matrix or array of quantile autocovariance function if return.sqer = FALSE
+matrix or array of quantile autocovariance function if return.sqer = FALSE (default), else a list with the following elements:

 qacf |